What Is The Difference Between Paraplegia And Quadriplegia

 One critical difference between paraplegia and quadriplegia lies in the respiratory implications.
 Since quadriplegia affects the muscles responsible for breathing, it can lead to respiratory complications and require respiratory support, such as assisted ventilation.
 Paraplegics, on the other hand, do not typically face significant respiratory challenges unless there are accompanying conditions or complications.

-What Is The Difference Between Followers And Following
+What Is The Difference Between A Striker And A Forward

 Complications and Associated Conditions